supermihi/pytaglib/README.rst

-pytaglib -- TagLib bindings for python 2.x/3.x
+pytaglib -- TagLib bindings for Python 2.x/3.x
 ==============================================

 Overview
 --------

-pytaglib is a package of python (2.x/3.x) bindings for TagLib_.
+pytaglib is a package of Python_ (2.x/3.x) bindings for TagLib_.
 To my knowledge this so far is the only full-featured audio metadata library that supports python3.x.